BadDogSkyrim/PyNifly/README.md

 # PyNifly
 Export/Import tools between Blender and the Nif format, using Bodyslide/Outfit Studio's Nifly layer.
 Works with Blender 2.9 and 3.x.
-Can handle nifs for Skyrim LE, SE, Fallout 4, and FO76.
+Can handle nifs for Skyrim LE, Skyrim SE, Fallout 4, and Fallout 76, Fallout New Vegas, and Fallout 3.

 Full documentation in the wiki.